sensingtheforest/sensingtheforest.github.io/src/about.md

 [Dr Anna Xambó (PI, Queen Mary University of London)](https://annaxambo.me/)

 Anna Xambó is a researcher and musician.
 Her research and practice focus on building and evaluating interactive music systems for music creation and performance using human-computer interaction research.
-She is a Senior Lecturer in Sound and Music Computing and a member of the Centre for Digital Music (C4DM) at Queen Mary University of London.
+She is a Senior Lecturer in Sound and Music Computing and a member of the Centre for Digital Music (C4DM) at School of Electronic Engineering and Computer Science (EECS), Queen Mary University of London.

 {% endcols %}